lisafrie/Startup-Funding-Analytics/README.md

 ## Authors

-Lisa Friedmann, Joseph Piorier, Rishi Patel, Purvansh Jain
+Lisa Friedmann, Joseph Poirier, Rishi Patel, Purvansh Jain

 ## How to use